Namass/Branch-Integration-Guides/android-quick-start.md

 ## Important: Closing the session

-In order for the SDK to know that you're finished with the Branch object, it's important to close the session when you're done.
+In order for the SDK to know that you're finished with the Branch object, it's important to close the session when you're done, so add the **closeSession()** call to your *onStop* method.

 ```Java